What to Expect This Tax Season: A Comprehensive Guide

-Tax season has officially arrived so here is what to expect this tax season.
-The IRS opened the 2025 tax filing season and began accepting federal individual tax year 2024 returns, and within hours of the early morning opening, systems had already received millions of returns from across the nation.
+Tax season has officially arrived, and it's time to prepare.
+The IRS has opened the 2025 tax filing season and is now accepting federal individual tax year 2024 returns.
+Within hours of the early morning opening, systems had already received millions of returns from across the nation.

 Key Dates to Remember